Neoteroi/GuardPost/README.md

 `Authorization` answers the question: _Is the user, or service, authorized to do something?_.

 Usually, to implement authorization, is necessary to have the context of the entity that is executing the action.
-Anyway, the two things are logically separated and GuardPost is designed to enable their separate use.
+Anyway, the two things are logically separated and GuardPost is designed to keep them separate.